The Voice of Vietnam season 6

-The sixth season of The Voice of Vietnam, a Vietnamese reality television show, began on April 14, 2019.
+The sixth season of The Voice of Vietnam, a Vietnamese reality television series, began on April 14, 2019.
 All four coaches from the previous season did not return, leaving the panel to be renewed with Hồ Hoài Anh, Thanh Hà, Tuấn Ngọc and Tuấn Hưng.

 This season was won by Hoàng Đức Thịnh from team Tuấn Ngọc.

 Coaches and hosts

 On 12 March 2019, it was confirmed that season 3 coach Tuấn Hưng would be returning to his red chair for the series' sixth season, after a four-year hiatus.
 The following day, it was announced that The Voice Kids coach Hồ Hoài Anh, singers Tuấn Ngọc and Thanh Hà would join the coaching panel for season six.
 Therefore, this season has the oldest panel in the show's history, with the youngest judge (Hồ Hoài Anh) is 40 and Tuấn Ngọc is 72 at this point of time.

 Controversy arose after the jury was revealed, with some fans questioning if Tuấn Ngọc's age distance with young generation will make it difficult for him in connecting with his contestants or whether an old jury will cause a fall in ratings.
 On his appointment, Tuấn Ngọc stated, "I'm just afraid I can't help much for the contestants, and age is sometimes just a matter of numbers.
 Have been performing in the past few decades, I understand that any music is a musical note, it's musical aesthetics that important.
 The Voice UKs Sir Tom Jones is 78, am I already considered old?".
 Tuấn Hưng commented on his return to the show despite having confirmed to never coming back four years ago, "My finalist Yến Lê's post-show success inspired me, also my desire to refresh myself and once again get immersed in the music flow of young people is what made me return".

 Two presenters from season 5, Phí Linh and Ali Hoàng Dương, both resumed their duties as hosts this season.

-In a new twist, Hồ Hoài Anh would become the show's first-ever "special" coach, a role that shares similarities with the U.S. version's Comeback Stage coach.
+In a new twist, Hồ Hoài Anh would become the show's first-ever "special" coach, a role that shares similarities with the American version's Comeback Stage coach.
 The special coach has the chair staying towards the stage and has the right to choose unlimited contestants in the Blinds, but can only pick an artist if other coaches refrained; has separated Battle round rules and can save a number of artists in the Cross Battles.

 Midway through the season, Tuấn Hưng announced he would not be returning to the show in future seasons.